-SB Unified students is socio-economically disadvantaged.
+SB Unified students who are socio-economically disadvantaged.

 The McKinney-Vento Act defines homeless children and youths as individuals who lack a fixed, regular, and adequate nighttime residence.
 For an expanded definition, please visit the California Department of Education website.

 California educates about an eighth of America’s students, so does it make the grade when compared to the rest of the nation?